code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 An interesting part of D2 diagrams is the possibility of adding the description of SQL tables.

-Obviously, the structure cannot be validated: the actual syntax depends on the database vendor.
+Obviously, **the structure cannot be validated**: the actual syntax depends on the database vendor.

 However, having the table schema defined in the diagram can be helpful in reasoning around the dependencies needed to complete a development.